A doctor helps answer this critical question for moms

 Elizabeth M. Doyle, M.D., Norton Children’s Medical Associates – Shepherdsville and Norton Healthcare’s system medical director for lactation, offers these useful guidelines to help moms know when their babies are getting enough nutrition and liquids from breastfeeding:

 - Baby is feeding a minimum of eight times per day; optimal is 10 to 12 times per day.

 - Infant actively feeds at breast, with sucking and swallowing for at least 10 minutes.

 - Baby is producing seven to eight wet diapers per day.

 - Baby has met the general “4-by-4” goal to produce four stools by day four of life.

 - Breasts feel full before feeding and empty afterward.

-As a pediatrician and medical director of lactation services for Norton Healthcare, Dr. Doyle reminds moms — especially new moms — that breastfeeding can look and work differently for every mom and baby.
+Dr. Doyle reminds moms — especially new moms — that breastfeeding can look and work differently for every mom and baby.